nicolasvancan/monvandb/diary/en/2_table_structures/1_serialize_objects_in_go.md

 ![alt text](../../assets/serialized_2.png)

 Even though this process of serialization requires more bytes to be done than It would if I just inserted every field separatedly, it can represent exactly a Go Struct, which provides much more flexibility when working with structured and not structured data.
 What type of struct should I build in order to guarantee flexibility, reusability and a not complex solution?
 That will be done on the next diary.

+**PS: I decided to create in every chapter of this project a folder called files, which contains all .go files related to experiments that I may attempt or I really do to understand some desired behaviours**